mavaneerden/tsri/README.md

 ## Supported devices
 Currently, only the RP2040 processor is supported.

+## Limitations
+- Compiling is somewhat slow because of all the templated code
+- Constant values for fields that can have any value are not checked
+  - It is possible to use a template for this, but it could be confusing since there would be two possible value constructors with different syntax
+- Runtime variables are not checked

 ## Disclaimer
 No AI was used in the making of TSRI.
 All code is hand-written by me, except when explicitly stated otherwise.